On the strengths of the self-updating process clustering algorithm: Application

 We summarize the clustering results by taking $r=4.6$ as an example.
-The use of $r=4.6$ produced $1478$ clusters in total, among which there were only nine clusters of sizes larger than ten, and $1420$ clusters that contained only one single gene.
-The sizes of the five largest clusters were $580$, $349$, $276$, $176$ and $38$ genes, respectively.
-The largest and the fourth largest clusters, as shown in Figure \ref{fig:heatmap_sup}(c), corresponded to genes that had expression values above the mean (colored in red) for most of the ALL patients and below the mean (colored in blue) for most of the AML patients.
-The distinction between the first and the fourth largest clusters was the detailed expression patterns shown particularly in ALL patients.
-The second and the third largest clusters, in contrast, corresponded to genes that had high expression values (colored in red) for most of the AML patients.
-The distinction between the second and the third largest clusters was also the expression patterns shown in ALL patients: the third largest cluster exhibited uniformly low gene expression values, while the genes in the second largest cluster had both high and low values.

-To validate the performance of SUP, we compared our clustering results to the $50$ genes identified by \cite{Golub} that were most highly correlated with ALL-AML distinction.
-We located the $50$ genes in the clusters produced by $r=4.6$, finding that $25$ of them were included in the largest cluster, $24$ were in the third largest cluster and one gene in the second largest cluster.
-When $r=4.7$ was used, all of the $50$ genes were found in the two largest clusters, with $25$ genes in each of the two.
-Figure \ref{fig:heatmap_sup}(d) shows that these two largest clusters corresponded to genes with high values in AML patients and genes with low values in AML patients, respectively.
+The use of $r=4.6$ produced a total of $1478$ clusters.
+Among these clusters, only $9$ clusters contained more than ten genes, and there were as many as $1420$ single-gene clusters.
+In Figure \ref{fig:heatmap_sup}(c), the four largest clusters are presented from left to right, containing $580$, $349$, $276$, and $176$ genes, respectively.
+These clusters showed clear gene patterns, because SUP separated the scatter noise genes from them.
+The largest cluster showed a pattern that corresponded to genes having expression values above the mean (colored in red) for most of the ALL patients and below the mean (colored in blue) for most of the AML patients.
+The third largest cluster, in contrast, showed a pattern that corresponded to genes having high expression values (colored in red) for most of the AML patients and low values (colored in blue) for most of the ALL patients.
+To validate these clustering results, we examined the $50$ genes that were identified to be most highly correlated with ALL-AML distinction \cite{Golub}.
+Among the $50$ genes, $25$ of them were in the largest cluster, $24$ in the third largest cluster and $1$ in the second largest cluster.
+When $r=4.7$ was used, we located all of the $50$ genes in the two largest clusters, with $25$ genes in each of the two.

-We also applied the k-means algorithm to this data.
-Figure \ref{fig:heatmap_kmeans} presents clustering results by the k-means using $k=20$ and $k=50$.
-The clusters produced by the k-means were of similar sizes, and the $50$ significant genes identified by \cite{Golub} were scattered to nine and twelve clusters when $k=20$ and $k=50$, respectively.
-These results show that meaningful gene expression patterns were difficult to obtain by the k-means algorithm, possibly due to the presence of scattered noise genes.
-The lack of ability to handle noise is a noted weakness for most of the clustering algorithms.
+In contrast to the isolations of the scattered noise genes, Figure \ref{fig:heatmap_kmeans} presents clustering results by the k-means using $k=20$ and $k=50$, showing that the clusters produced by the k-means were of similar sizes.
+The aforementioned $50$ significant genes were scattered to nine and twelve clusters when $k=20$ and $k=50$, respectively.
+These results show that meaningful gene expression patterns were difficult to be discovered by the k-means algorithm when the scattered noise genes are present.
+The inability to handle noise is a well-known weakness of most of the clustering methods.